pretix/pretix-docs/docs/topics/scan.md

 You need to have access to a device running Android version 5 or newer.
 See our [Android version support policy](https://docs.pretix.eu/en/latest/user/android-version-support.html#pretixscan) for more information.

-You also need a separate device from which you can access the pretix backend while you are setting up your device running pretixSCAN.
+You also need access to the pretix backend in order to set up pretixSCAN on your device.

 ## How To